 @312 Broadway.
 They go for the uptown, upscale vibe of a classic speakeasy even though the music is more rockin’ country than Roaring Twenties.
 Live music on the first and second floor with solo artists until mid-afternoon.
 Lots of cozy booths for small groups and larger areas for the whole gang.
 The third floor, similarly decorated, is reserved for private parties.
 The whitewashed wood on the two-tier deck has a beach vibe where you hear acoustic artists until 5pm, followed by a DJ spinning tunes till closing time.
 Bachelor and bachelorette parties welcome.
 Vegetarians can go for the black bean wrap from their fairly extensive menu.
 Happy hour specials: M-Th, 5-8 include $3 domestics, $5 wells, $5 shot of the day, 1/2 price apps.
 Hours: M-F 11am-2:30am, Sat-Sun 10am-2:30am.
 21+ after 10pm.

 @316 Broadway.
-When I walked in, a really good bluesy band cranking out the tunes.
+When I walked in, a really good bluesy band was cranking out the tunes.
 Decorated with old advertising signage and ’50s era dinette sets, the Tin Roof’s musical style is, to quote a bartender, “all over the place” although you’ll probably hear more country here than at its sister location on Music Row whose patrons include the college crowd.
-It bills itself as “a live music joint” with a stage up front with views from the second floor balcony.There’s a patio upstairs as well.
+It bills itself as “a live music joint” with a stage up front, plus views from the second floor balcony.There’s a patio upstairs as well.
 Menu: appetizers, street tacos, quesadillas, burgers, sandwiches and salads.
 Happy hour specials Sun-Fri, 3pm-7pm: $1 off drafts and well drinks, $2.50 PBR cans.
 Groups welcome for seated dinners (170 max) or cocktail parties (300 max).
 Hours: 11am-3am.
 21+ after 9pm.

 @322 Broadway.
 They call it Conky-Tonk, a breezy blend of Jimmy Buffett’s tropical tastes and Nashville honky tonks.
 With a variety of semi-secluded seating areas, Margaritaville is big with big groups and private parties (reservations accepted).
 There’s live music on two floors, a hint of twang and tequila with performers posted online.
-The biggest buzz is generated by SiriusXM’s live radio show Music City Happy Hour with Buzz Brainard, Thursdays, 3pm-7pm; no reservations accepted so lines form early.
-The best strategy is arrive for a late lunch and stay put.
+The biggest buzz is generated by SiriusXM’s live radio show Music City Happy Hour with Buzz Brainard, Fridays, 3pm-7pm; no reservations accepted so lines form early.
+The best strategy is to arrive for a late lunch and stay put.
 Except for MCHH, you can call ahead @ 615-208-908 to get your name on wait list.
 Menu: appetizers, Caribbean-influenced seafood, steaks, burgers, sandwiches, salads, key lime pie, gluten-free options.
 Hours: 11am-2am daily.
 All ages, all the time.

 @400 Broadway.
 If you like Dierks, you’ll probably want to at least roam through this spacious bar and restaurant.
 Not as much Dierks memorabilia as I expected.
 The music follows Bentley’s bent–contemporary and fun-loving.
 There’s a big stage and, during my visit, the band seemed louder than most honky tonks so, if you want to have table conversation, you might want to head upstairs to the more acoustic set.
 Menu: Appetizers, salads, sliders, burgers, sandwiches, entrees, desserts.
 Serves brunch starting at 10am on Sat/Sun.
 It may be the only place among the honky tonks where you’ll find kale and quinoa on the menu.
 Hours: M-F, 11am-3am, Sat-Sun, 10am-3am.